bmegli/hardware-video-encoder/README.md

 # HVE - Hardware Video Encoder C library

-This library wraps hardware video encoding in a simple interface.
+This library wraps hardware video encoding and scaling in a simple interface.
 There are no performance loses (at the cost of library flexibility).

 Currently it supports VAAPI and various codecs (H.264, HEVC, ...).\